earthlab/earthlab.github.io/org/earth-analytics/week-7.md

 #### Plot 1 - Grid of NAIP, Landsat and MODIS
-Use the `plotRGB()` function to plot a color infrared (also called false color) images of NAIP, Landsat and MODIS in one figure using data from AFTER the fire (post-fire).
+Use the `plotRGB()` function to plot a color infrared (also called false color) images of NAIP, Landsat and MODIS in one figure.
+It doesn't matter whether you use pre-post fire data.
+However you might want to use pre-fire data for NAIP (that is all that you have).
+And then cloud free data for landsat and MODIS which may be post fire.
 For each map be sure to:

 * Overlay the fire boundary layer (`vector_layers/fire-boundary-geomac/co_cold_springs_20160711_2200_dd83.shp`)
 * Use the band combination r = infrared band, g= green band, b=blue band.
 You can use `mfrow=c(rows, columns)`